 Command Description Execute From A button on the Detector Xtralis VSC Software Disable (Isolate) The Disable command disables all the output relays associated with the detector.
-The aspirator remains active. > • Enable The Enable command enables all of the output relays associated with the detector. > ~ Go to Standby The Go to Standby sets the detector to Standby mode.
-See Section 7.1 on page 77 for a description of Standby mode. ~ End Standby The End Standby command is available when the detector is in Standby mode.
-The End Standby command causes the detector to exit Standby mode. ~ Reset The Reset command unlatches all latched alarms and faults, and returns relays to their normal state.
-Clears the Xtralis VSC active event list. > ~ Reset does not enable a disabled detector or reactivate a detector that is in Standby mode.
-Start Normalize Air Flow Starts the air flow normalization process for the selected detector. > ~ The normalization process determines the reference flow rate.
+The aspirator remains active. ~ • Enable The Enable command enables all of the output relays associated with the detector. ~ Go to Standby The Go to Standby sets the detector to Standby mode.
+See Section 7.1 on page 79 for a description of Standby mode.
+End Standby The End Standby command is available when the detector is in Standby mode.
+The End Standby command causes the detector to exit Standby mode. • Reset The Reset command unlatches all latched alarms and faults, and returns relays to their normal state.
+Clears the Xtralis VSC active event list. ~ Start Normalize Air Flow Starts the air flow normalization process for the selected detector. ~ The normalization process determines the reference flow rate.
 The detector can be in normal or disabled mode, but not standby mode.
 The aspirator remains on throughout the normalization process and no fault is reported unless the process fails to successfully complete.
 The normalizing status may be observed on the "detailed status" tab in the Xtralis VSC software.
 To normalize the detector using the internal AutoConfig button, press and hold the button until the AutoConfig LED illuminates, then release the button.
 To cancel the normalization process, press and hold the button for 5 seconds.
 The LED will turn off.